lizglennphd/lizglennphd.github.io/content/consulting/index.md

 pager: false
 ---

-<p>I partner with academic researchers, graduate students, and small businesses to utilize data and advanced analytic techniques to explore questions related to risk and resiliency factors, longitudinal trends, intervention outcomes, and optimizing measurement systems.</p>
+<p>I partner with academic researchers to utilize data and advanced analytic techniques to identify and evaluate risk and resiliency factors, longitudinal trends, intervention outcomes, and optimize measurement systems.</p>

 My main programming language is **R**.
 R is open source, which supports **reproducibility** a key principle of the open science movement.
 It allows me to create pipelines from data cleaning to analysis, enabling analyses to be re-run in an efficient, seamless, and reproducible manner.